kgruiz/PythonPotrace/Docs/COutline.md

 static char *nextchar;
 ```
 The next char to be scanned in the option-element in which the last option character we returned was found.
    This allows us to pick up the scan where we left off.

 #### `opterr`
 ```c
 int opterr = 1;
 ```
-Set to 0 to suppress error messages from getopt about unrecognized options.
+Set to 0 to suppress error messages from `getopt` about unrecognized options.

 #### `optopt`
 ```c
 int optopt = '?';
 ```
-Set to the option character which was unrecognized.
+Set to an option character which was unrecognized.

 #### `ordering`
 ```c